 Ways to combat loneliness and build a supportive community

 1. Live in residence.
 It’s one of the best ways to meet people, adjust and succeed at university.

 2. Hang out in the residence lounge, not in your room.

-3. Eat with others.
-If you live in Totem or Vanier, your floor or house has special tables in the cafeteria where residents regularly sit.
-Just ask your Residence Advisor.
-If you go by yourself, and there’s someone at the table you don’t know, sit in the next free seat and introduce yourself.
+4. Eat with others.
+If you live in first year residence, your floor or house may have tables in the dining hall where they typically sit.
+Invite your roommates or floormates to go with you, or ask your Residence Advisor, who is likely heading that way to eat too—and would be glad to have company.
+If you go by yourself and there’s someone at the table you haven’t met, sit down near them and introduce yourself!

-4. If you want company, leave your door open when in your room.
-Others will stop and say hello.
+6. If you want company, leave your door open when you’re home.
+Fellow residents will stop and say hello.

-8. See about getting involved with your residence association.
+10. Consider getting involved with your residence association!

-10. If you’re still having a hard time, talk with a Residence Advisor or the Residence Life Manager.
-They can’t fix the problem—but they’ll listen and try to help you find answers.
+11. If you continue to have a hard time and still feel lonely, you can talk with a Residence Advisor or the Residence Life Manager.
+RAs or RLMs can’t fix the problem—but they’ll listen and try to help you find the answer that works.